To assist users in logging into Concur Travel and Expense Management and navigating the Concur home screen.

 To take full advantage of the functionality in the Concur application, we recommend that you download the following applications onto your smartphone or mobile device.
 These are optional, but provide convenience to users.

 Users will encounter non-routine issues from time to time.
 Concur provides easily accessible online help.
-Although the online help is generic, and not tailored specifically to FSU business processes, it is a useful tool for learning the different features of the application.
+Training will direct users to the options available for University employees.

 Concur has the ability to convert transactions made in foreign currencies to US dollars, increasing the efficiency and accuracy of processing foreign travel expenses.

 Travelers may incur the same expense several times over the course of a single trip.
 Copying an expense line ensures the details of identical expenses remain the same and improves user efficiency.

 All travel requires a request (Travel Authorization, T-Auth) for pre-trip approval and to encumber funds prior to traveling.
 Travel Requests are also used to contact a travel agent for booking assistance.
 Agents with World Travel Services may ask for a Request number before assisting you.

 Request & Expense Settings is where a user sets up information such as accounting defaults and delegate access.
 Changes made in Request Settings carry over to Expense Settings (and vice-versa).
 If the user changes or makes updates to one section (Request Settings or Expense Settings), the other section will automatically be updated.